Who can register a death

 If the person who has died had any involvement with Adult Social Care, it is important to inform them of the death as soon as possible.

 What we will give you

-When the death has been registered we will electronically transfer the green certificate for burial or cremation to the relevant authority who will be managing the burial or cremation.
+Once the death is registered the certificate for burial or cremation will be forwarded electronically to the relevant authority who will be managing the funeral.
 In some cases this will be issued by the Coroner.